SajidHussainabbasi/react-books/README.md

 - 🌐 Axios for API requests
 - 🧱 Modular components (React)
 - ⚠️ Error handling with fallback to default books
+- My Basket

+---

+## My Basket

+> The **My Basket** section stores all the books that a user has liked.
+It functions as a personalized list, allowing users to revisit their favorite titles easily.
+This adds an element of persistence and user engagement, acting like a reading wishlist and add and remove from my Basket.

+**Current Capabilities:**

+- 💾 Save liked books during session
+- 🧾 View all liked books in a dedicated “My Basket” section
+- 🗑️ Optionally remove books from the basket (if implemented)

+**Possible Improvements:**

+- 🔐 Persist liked books to local storage or a backend
+- 📲 Allow sharing of a user's basket
+- 📚 Add sorting/filtering by author, year, etc.

 ---